World’s largest illegal marketplace DarkMarket taken down during an international operation

 Europol, Europe’s law enforcement agency, has announced that the world’s largest illegal marketplace DarkMarket has been taken offline during an international operation involving multiple countries and law enforcement agencies.

-The takedown of DarkMarket place was a joint effort by Germany, Australia, Denmark, Moldova, Ukraine, the United Kingdom (the National Crime Agency) and the US (DEA, FBI, and IRS).
-Europol provided support with specialist operational analysis and coordination of cross-border collaborative effort of the involved countries.
+The takedown of DarkMarket place was a joint effort by Germany, Australia, Denmark, Moldova, Ukraine, the United Kingdom (the National Crime Agency), and the US (DEA, FBI, and IRS).
+Europol provided support with specialist operational analysis and coordination of cross-border collaborative efforts of the involved countries.

 According to the Guardian, DarkMarket first caught the attention of law enforcement during a major investigation into web-hosting service Cyberbunker that was located in a former NATO bunker in Germany.
 Cyberbunker was known to host torrent website The Pirate Bay, as well as multiple WikiLeaks mirrors.

-Law enforcement are cracking down on dark net marketplaces
+Law enforcement is cracking down on darknet marketplaces

 Another major dark web market place Empire Market has also disappeared mid-2020, though it’s unclear if it was brought down by law enforcement or if the operators took off in an exit scam.
 The owners remain unidentified.

 While darknet marketplaces like Alphabay and the Silk Road (considered to be the first modern darknet market) were able to avoid law enforcement for years before being shut down in 2017 and 2013 respectively, it appears that new marketplaces do not have the same advantage as they are quickly taken down.
 That likely is because law enforcement agencies are now more familiar with how the marketplaces operate.